wearebraid/vueformulate.com/docs/guide/installation/README.md

-::: warning
+::: tip A note on Vue 3
-Vue Formulate is compatible with Vue.js version 2.
-We're working hard on supporting Vue.js version 3
+Vue Formulate is compatible with Vue 2.
+We're working hard on supporting Vue 3.
+To be notified when there are updates on Vue 3 compatibility [subscribe to the Vue Formulate newsletter](https://mailchi.mp/193f17457807/vue-formulate-newsletter).
 :::

 # Installation